lherrera001/developer-website/STYLE_GUIDE.md

 - **What do I hope my readers will know and/or be able to do after reading it?**
   - Include this information in your reference.
 It will help people know if it's the info they need.
 - **Are there related technologies that someone might need to understand that are already documented?**
-  - New Relic has a rich set of documentation on our products search the following sites.
+  - Simplify has a rich set of documentation on our products search the following sites.
   - [docs.newrelic.com](https://docs.newrelic.com/)
   - [developer.newrelic.com](https://developer.newrelic.com/)
   - [discuss.newrelic.com](https://discuss.newrelic.com/)